cpea2506/sudoku/README.md

 - First, click on any mode to start using.
 - Then click on the algorithm you want to use for solving board.
-- Well, Done!
+- Well, done!

+### Note:

-**Note:** If you choose custom mode, remember to input string follows this pattern:
+If you choose `custom mode`, remember to input your string follows this pattern:

 ```
 It must be string with 81 length long.
 Using dot (for empty value) and number.